MangoCheats/ColorAimbot.ahk/README.md

 Divide the fov number on ColorAimbot.ahk (default = 100) by 0.02727272727
 And you're done!

-(This color aimbot works best with ESP)
+(This color aimbot works best with ESP and recoil scripts)

 ⚠*WARNING* USE AT YOUR OWN RISK using ColorAimbot.ahk may include in account/hardware bans in games such as Rainbow Six Siege, Valorant, CS2, etc.⚠